RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Takeaway.md

           1. cost of vulnerability management
           2. risk by reducing the time adversaries have access to vulnerable systems they are trying to exploit
     2. Either [CVSS Base Score Ratings with Exploitation Focus](#cvss-base-score-ratings-with-exploitation-focus) or  [SSVC Decision Trees](#ssvc-decision-trees), that [Focus on Exploitation](../risk/Understanding_Risk.md#where-cvss-epss-cisa-kev-fit), are good starting points or references for a Risk Based Prioritization scheme.
-    3. Apply and a Risk Based Prioritization scheme based on your environment, and refine it based on your data.
+    3. Apply a Risk Based Prioritization scheme based on your environment, and refine it based on your data.